 Other Charging Maps

-Plugshare is another very popular source of information on charging stations, with users able to provide feedback on their charging experiences and plan for charging on trips through the smartphone app and website.
-ChargePoint also has a smartphone application which can show real time availablity of charging stations on their network.
+Plugshare is very popular source of information on charging stations, with users able to filter locations based on their vehicle model, provide feedback, and plan trips through the smartphone app and website.
+ChargePoint also has a smartphone application which can show real time availability of charging stations on their network.
 Errors and omissions may exist in any of these sources.

 Our current map of charging does not include information on plug types available at specific locations.
 This is especially important for non-Tesla DC Fast Charging which can offer plugs for CHAdeMO and/or SAE Combined Charging System.
 We strongly recommend checking PlugShare for plug types available and any recent check-ins before relying on a DC Fast Charging location.